 With this knowledge, how can a company prepare?
 If reaction is no longer enough, proactivity becomes essential.
 This is where an innovation program perfectly fits in, with the ultimate goal of building a thriving Culture of Innovation.

 We emphasize that what you want is an innovation program, and not just general innovation.
 An innovation program is a comprehensive plan, in which decision makers have identified a strategy to boost innovative thinking in the company that management can deliver through a unified, consistent effort.
 Researchers Forrester state in an article on innovation management that “…without operational changes and an open working culture, no agile innovation is possible in the age of the customer.
 Innovation culture must cross organizational structures and promote multidisciplinary collaboration”.
 Unstructured innovation efforts cannot deliver innovative ideas without either incurring negative ROI because unstructured efforts use resources inefficiently, or producing only raw ideas around innovation that have to set way to be developed.

-A structured innovation program can efficiently drive valuable corporate innovation.
+Whether you use a traditional strategy or an innovation management software, a structured innovation program can efficiently drive valuable corporate innovation.
 A proper innovation program will have a set timeline, a goal-oriented strategy from leadership, a process to develop ideas once their recognized, and more in place.
 This plan ensures that all innovative ideas are captured, vetted, and developed, all leading to a position in which they can be implemented in the business.